 Akershus Fortress in Oslo

 This old royal fortress from the middle ages lies in Oslo and supposedly is one of the places in Norway with the highest level of ghost activity.
 A lot of people were imprisoned and executed here.
 The staff says they’ve heard whisperings in the dark corridors and have had strange forces pushing them in the back.
-People also tell of screams and sounds of rattling of chains in the night.
+People also tell of screams and sounds of the rattling of chains in the night.
 Some have even seen guards standing on post – but disappearing into thin air a second later.
 Would you dare walk around the fort in the middle of the dark night?
 I sure wouldn’t.
 Click here to learn more.

 Dalen Hotel, Telemark